TestCentric/tc-lite/README.md

 * `[Description]` provides a readable description of the test as a property.

-* `[DefaultFloatingPointTolerance]` sets the default tolerance for floating point equality assertions.
+* `[DefaultTolerance]` sets the default tolerance for floating point equality assertions.
 If not used the default is zero tolerance.

 ### Assertions